anguyen816/hackbio-stage0/README.md

 ## Project 2 notes

-I created an environment called funtools.
+I installed Miniconda and created an environment called funtools.

+Tools installed:
+- figlet
+- bwa
+- blast
+- samtools
+- bedtools
+- spades
+- bcftools
+- fastp
+- multiqc

 Task 4: I installed figlet with apt-get.
 It was not available in bioconda or conda-forge.
 The task said conda or apt-get, so either one works.
+Everything else came from the bioconda channel.

-All 13 tools installed.
-I checked with conda list.
+All 13 tasks completed.
+I checked the installs with conda list.